Them: Adventures with Extremists

 Them: Adventures with Extremists is a book by British journalist Jon Ronson published in 2001.
 It accompanied Ronson's documentary series The Secret Rulers of the World (2001), which covered similar topics and events.

 Plot

-Ronson chronicles his travels and interviews with various extremists including radical Islamic activist Omar Bakri Muhammad, Ku Klux Klan leader Thomas Robb, Northern Irish politician Ian Paisley and film director Tony Kaye.
+Ronson chronicles his travels and interviews with various extremists including radical Islamic activist Omar Bakri Muhammad, Ku Klux Klan leader Thom Robb, Northern Irish politician Ian Paisley and film director Tony Kaye.
 Much of the book is dedicated to the meeting places of the Bilderberg Group.

 Reception

 The book received mostly positive reviews.